 Ncr,sw is the elastic critical buckling load for sway mode

 NOTE In piling applications sway modes can occur as a consequence of low lateral stiffness of the anchorage, strut, bracing or adjacent pile and deck beam arrangements.
-See figure 7.2.
+See Figure 7.2.

 Ls is the height of the system, defined as the difference between the top support and the bottom support which may be assumed at the level where the resultant of the passive horizontal soil pressure is acting;